Showmax/django-admin-page-lock/README.md

 * migrating logic related to reopening from `OpenPageConnection` to new API `ReopenPageConnection`;

 ### To be implemented soon:
-1. User lands on page.
-Page is locked for only this user.
+1. User A lands on a page.
+The page is locked for this user.
-2. Other user attempts to open page.
+2. User B attempts to open the page.
-3. Other users get redirected to landing page (homepage, create new, and so on).
+3. User B gets redirected to landing page (homepage, create new, and so on).

-### Users
+### Uses
-* ShowMax uses this package as part of Content Management System.
+* At [Showmax](https://tech.showmax.com/), we use this package as part of our Content Management System.